Immediate early gene: Potential therapeutic applications

-Human Cytomegalovirus (HCMV)
+Human cytomegalovirus

-Human Cytomegalovirus is a prevalent beta herpesvirus that remains in the latent state, going unnoticed in healthy individuals with serious consequences if the individual is immunocompromised.
+Human cytomegalovirus (HCMV) is a prevalent beta herpesvirus that remains in the latent state, going unnoticed in healthy individuals but having serious consequences if the individual is immunocompromised.
 The virus cycles in and out of the latent state and is characterized by different gene expression regions: immediate-early (IE), early, and late.
 Conventional anti-viral treatments such as Ganciclovir use nucleoside analogs to target the early events of the viral replication cycles, however, these approaches are prone to developing resistance.
 Targeting IE1 and IE2 are thought to be crucial in regulating the pathogenesis of HCMV and retaining the virus in the latent state.
 Viral proteins derived from IE1 and IE2 regulate viral latency by controlling subsequent expression of early and late genes.
 Silencing of IE gene expression through antisense oligonucleotides, RNA interference, and gene-targeting ribosomes have been investigated for therapeutic applications.
 Alternatively, the rise of CRISPR technology allows for precise DNA editing that can knockout HCMV genes responsible for IE transcription.
 DNA targeting is more effective in latent infections, in which viral mRNA is absent or at a low concentration.
 Small molecule chemical inhibitors are also being investigated that target epigenetic factors and signaling proteins involved in IE expression.